silaspe/maths/docs/rand.md

 .

 I hope you have a good Thursday!
-Only $1$ week until Hollow Knight Silksong and today I am going to audit Dr. Katz's class again!
+Only $1$ week until Hollow Knight Silksong and today I am going to Dr. Katz's class again!

 .